dwayne/elm2nix/README.md

 These are some of the notable differences:

+1. You can input one or more `elm.json` files to create the lock file.
-1. It uses a JSON formatted lock file that has support for multiple versions of the same package.
+2. It uses a JSON formatted lock file that has support for multiple versions of the same package.
+3. You don't have to manually generate a `registry.dat` file since it's automatically handled for you.
-2. You can display any `registry.dat` as JSON using `elm2nix registry view`.
+4. You can display any `registry.dat` file as JSON using `elm2nix registry view`.
-3. There is a `buildElmApplication` build helper that allows you to build an Elm application in a variety of ways by setting options.
+5. There is a `buildElmApplication` build helper that allows you to build an Elm application in a variety of ways by setting options.
 For e.g.
     - Turn on the time-travelling debugger
     - Fail the build if your Elm source code is improperly formatted
     - Fail the build if your Elm tests fail
+    - Fail the build if [`elm-review`](https://github.com/jfmengels/elm-review) fails
     - Turn on optimizations
     - Use [`elm-optimize-level-2`](https://github.com/mdgriffith/elm-optimize-level-2) instead of `elm make --optimize`
     - Enable minification with [UglifyJS](https://github.com/mishoo/UglifyJS) or [Terser](https://terser.org/)